mangonnet/mangonnet.github.io/pages/research.md

 #### <a name="Working Papers"></a>Working Papers

 **How Emancipation Drives Property Rights: Theory and Evidence from Imperial Brazil** (available on request).
-* Winner of the 2021 _Mancur Olson Award_ to the Best Dissertation in Political Economy in the previous two years, American Political Science Association.
+* Winner of the 2021 _Mancur Olson Award_ for the Best Dissertation in Political Economy in the previous two years, American Political Science Association.
-* Winner of the 2019 _Lahan_ Best Graduate Student Paper, Northeastern Political Science Assotiation.<br>
+* Winner of the 2019 _Lanahan_ Best Graduate Student Paper, Northeastern Political Science Assotiation.<br>

 **Crafting Property Rights in Abundant Resources: Abolition, Land Tenure, and Elite Bargains in Imperial Brazil** (available on request).<br>